vrbin90s/laravel-mini-CRM/README.md

 # Copyrights

-This software is open source software and you can use it as you wish.
-No credits required.
+This software is open-source software, and you can use it as you wish.
+No credits are required.
 Have Fun! :thumbsup: